EXTERMINATOR AUCKLAND CAFES

 PEST CONTROL SPRAYS TREATMENTS NEWTON AUCKLAND CBD

 "When Auckland people think Pest Control they immediately think spray and chemicals.
-ACES pest control makes NON chemcial on every job!
+ACES pest control makes and effort to use NON chemical treatments on every job!
 Mostly you need to see the big picture.
 This combined with an understanding of the pest can often make for recommendations that more effective than any spray or chemical will ever be."

-Beautiful weather means more time spent outdoors, but it also means those little buggers -- ants, mosquitoes and spiders -- might just sneak up on you.
+Beautiful weather means more time spent outdoors, but it also means those little buggers -- ants, mosquitoes and biting spiders exterminated -- might just sneak up on you.

-"Nobody likes to get bitten by ants or wasps or anything like that and mosquitoes are potentially transmitting diseases," says Chelle Hartzer, an etymologist with Orkin in Atlanta.
+"Nobody likes to get bitten by ants or wasps or anything like that and mosquitoes are potentially transmitting diseases," says Chelle in Atlanta.
 "There are things we can do to discourage them from being closer to our yard."